-SR 54 and Corinth Road: This area represents existing, zoned commercial land use of a neighborhood convenience nature.
+SR 54 and Corinth Road: This area is bounded by the powerline to the north, SR 54 to the south and Simpson road to the west.
 No expansion of the commercial area is recommended.
 The future alignment of the East Fayetteville Bypass could alter the configuration of this intersection.